- You are prohibited from entering or leaving any controlled-access roadway at unauthorized entrances or exits;

 It is unlawful to drive across a dividing section, barrier, or unpaved strip which separates two roadways at any point other than at an authorized opening or crossover.

 It is unlawful to operate a motor vehicle while wearing a headphone, headset, or any other device which would impair the driver’s ability to hear.
 Also, the driver must not wear anything which would obstruct his or her vision while driving a motor vehicle.
+Not only is wearing these devices illegal, it is also unsafe.

 If a vehicle is overloaded with passengers or freight so as to obstruct the view of the driver or interfere with the mechanical operation, it cannot be legally driven.
 Passengers must not ride in a position that interferes with the driver’s view or his or her control of the vehicle.